Helsinki travel guide

 buildings surrounding Helsinki's lively Senate Square, renowned for

-Europe's finest examples of the neoclassical style.
-But you don't
+some of Europe's finest examples of the neoclassical style.
+But you

-need any knowledge of architecture to enjoy this lovely square,
+don't need any knowledge of architecture to enjoy this lovely

-which has a great atmosphere and is one of the central meeting
+square, which has a great atmosphere and is one of the central

-places of the city.
-The square is dominated by the city's main
+meeting places of the city.
+The square is dominated by the city's

-landmark, the Lutheran Cathedral, designed by Carl Ludwig Engel and
+main landmark, the Lutheran Cathedral, designed by Carl Ludwig

 The interior is as perfect as the exterior design, and is open to the public daily for no charge.
-Other buildings on the Square designed by Engel are the Palace of the Council of State, built in 1822, and the University buildings (1832), including the library, regarded as Engel's finest masterpiece.
+Other buildings on the Square designed by Engel are the Government Palace, completed in 1822, and the University buildings (1832).
 The square is a thrilling place to be on New Year's Eve as this is where the locals come to celebrate with singing, dancing and brilliant fireworks displays.
 There are bus and walking tours of Helsinki departing from the square, which is a good starting point for exploration of the city.

 Many have compared Helsinki to the beautiful Russian city of St

 Petersburg (a close neighbour across a strait of water), and the